List of terms used for Germans: Labanc

 The term labanc came into use during Rákóczi's War of Independence.
-It was specifically used for the soldiers fighting for the Austrian/German soldiers of the Habsburg rulers.
+It was specifically used for the soldiers fighting for the Austrian/German soldiers of the Habsburg rulers, as well as for the Hungarians siding with the Habsburgs.
 There are multiple theories about where it came from, such as being a strange concatenation of the German term "Lauf Hans!"
 (Run Hans!) or the French term Le Blanc (the white one), it might also be a reference to the Hungarian word lobonc which referred to the large, common wig, which used to be common in the Vienna court at the time.
-Now Labanc is exclusively used for Austrians, but becomes rare in usage as there are no tensions between the two countries.
-Still however, the expression describes mentality or behaviour that is counter to general Hungarian interest and describes persons not content with "true" Hungarian values.
+Now Labanc is exclusively used for Austrians, but has become rare in usage as there are no tensions between the two countries.
+The expression describes a mentality or behaviour that is counter to general Hungarian interest and describes persons not content with "true" Hungarian values.

 Israel

 Yekke

-For the Jews who came from the German speaking world, there was a word in use for many years : "Yekke", in Yiddish and Hebrew.
+For the Jews who came from the German speaking world, there was a word in use for many years: "Yekke", in Yiddish and Hebrew.
 One of the explanations of the name in Hebrew is "Yehudi Kshe Havana" יהודי קשה הבנה "A Jew who hardly understands" for the so called "stiffness of their mentality".

 Italy

 Crucco (pejorative)

 The term crucco derived from the Croatian and Slovenian kruh ("bread").
 Italian soldiers invented this word during World War I when they captured some hungry Austrian-Croatian and Austrian-Slovenian soldiers who asked for "kruh".
-Later, during World War II, and still today, applied to all german speaking people.
+Later, during World War II, and still today, applied to all German-speaking people.